 I am a researcher and faculty member at the Center for Mind/Brain Sciences, University of Trento (Italy).
 My research is situated at the junction of computational semantics and AI.
 I am particularly interested in models of semantics that bridge across formal and distributional representations of meaning.
 Generally speaking, I have a predilection for phenomena which still resist simple formalisation, and have therefore always been attracted to genericity and odd quantificational phenomena.
 Recently, I have worked a lot on language and vision models of quantification.
 In my spare time, I am also very involved in an open source project called PeARS, which aims at building a distributed and linguistically-informed search engine.
 You can check out my publication list here.

-I had a somewhat interesting journey to get where I am now.
-I first worked in a toy shop, in a bookstore, as a mortgage adviser and then a research funding administrator before realising that my real vocation was computational semantics.
+It took me a little while to come to computational linguistics, having first worked in a toy shop, in a bookstore, as a mortgage adviser and as a research funding administrator before realising that my real vocation was semantics.
 I then obtained a PhD in Natural Language Processing from the University of Cambridge.
-Subsequently, I was an Alexander von Humboldt Fellow in Potsdam, and a postdoc in Cambridge, Stuttgart, and the Centre for Mind/Brain Sciences in Trento.
-I am now at the Universitat Pompeu Fabra in Barcelona as a Marie Skłodowska-Curie fellow and I am now back in Trento as a researcher and faculty member.
+Subsequently, I was an Alexander von Humboldt Fellow in Potsdam, and a postdoc in Cambridge, Stuttgart, and the Center for Mind/Brain Sciences in Trento.
+I briefly moved to the Universitat Pompeu Fabra in Barcelona as a Marie Skłodowska-Curie fellow and I am now back in Trento as a researcher and faculty member.

 My favourite part-of-speech is the determiner.